threatpatrols/threatpatrols-action/docs/docs/index.md

 wrapped and kept up-to-date in a way that makes their use in continuous security automation pipelines _much_ easier.

 !!! warning "Attention"
-    These docs relate to the Threat Patrols Actions framework itself.
-If you want a **big list** of Threat Patrols Actions and the documentation for them, you can find them [over here](actions.md).
+    These docs relate to the Threat Patrols Action framework itself.
+If you want a **big list** of Threat Patrols Actions and their associated documentation, you can find them [over here](actions.md).

 ## Features
 * :octicons-plug-24: all actions are available as ready-to-run **API** microservices.